 I think you’ve been hitting the Council Kool-Aid pretty hard.

 A valid perspective, but this isn’t just idle speculation from the stands.
-I’ve had an opportunity to assess a startup employing a P2PE approach first hand.
-I got down into the weeds with them, dug into their solution, and issued their ROC.
-I’ve used all my security, hacking and pentesting experience to consider all the attack angles.
-Could have missed something?
+We’ve had an opportunity to assess a startup employing a P2PE approach first hand.
+We got down into the proverbial weeds with them, dug into their solution, and issued their ROC.
+We’ve used all our security, hacking and pen testing experience to consider all the attack angles.
+Could we have missed something?
 Absolutely, and there is always room for improvement.

-Throw your concerns, questions and doubts my way, and I’ll be happy to address them all.
-Challenge me, and I’ll meet it.
+Throw your concerns, questions and doubts our way, and we’ll be happy to address them all.
+Challenge us, and we’ll meet it.
 We’re still in the early stages here, remember.
 Our money will be going through these solutions, and they need to be challenged (read: hacked) to ensure they are as strong as they should be.